 Tokyo, the capital city of Japan, exemplifies the balance sought after in Japanese culture.
 Whether it is skyscrapers overshadowing Buddhist temples and Shinto shrines or green-haired cos-players standing next to suited business men, you will experience a metropolitan culture that is both exotic and familiar.
 From the modern neon-glow and high fashion in Shinjuku and Shibuya to the downtown traditions along the Sumida river in Asakusa: No matter what your interests are, chances are you'll find a part of Tokyo that fits you.
-Day trips to neighboring Yokohama are also popular destinations.
+Day trips to neighboring Yokohama and other cities are popular activities.

 Courses are taught at Kanda University of International Studies (KUIS), located in Makuhari, Chiba, provides the perfect learning environment for beginner and intermediate level Japanese-language students.
 Students participating in this program will find the Kanda students, who are also studying second languages, very friendly and helpful.
 Also, you won't have a problem making Japanese friends through the student clubs and language exchanges available at Kanda University.
 In the vicinity of the campus are restaurants, arcades, karaoke boxes, and the Chiba Lotte Marines stadium (a Japanese professional baseball team).